Is Ice Water Bad for You? Understanding the Risks and Benefits

 Most people love the crisp, refreshing taste of ice water.
-But is ice water bad for you?
+But is drinking cold water bad for you?
+Or is cold water good for you?
 While some people enjoy cold water without worry, everyone is different.
 Understanding its advantages and potential drawbacks can help you make the best hydration choices for yourself and your team.

 Below, we explore how cold water affects the body and discuss simple ways to keep everyone in your workplace hydrated with clean, sustainable water solutions.